RobertEngen/lrts/README.md

     # and free up memory for other applications
     application.stop_application()
 ```
-5. Run multiple services on the cluster simultaneously and perform some action as they are completed in no particular order
+5. Run multiple services on the cluster simultaneously and perform some action as they are completed in no particular order:
 ```python
 from typing import List